PaddyCooper08/rideshare/README.md

 Code, deployment and all that pizazz by [Paddy Cooper](http://github.com/paddycooper08)

-Thanks to the guy on [stackoverflow](http://stackoverflow.com) who told me how to format time
+Various people on [stackoverflow](http://stackoverflow.com) who told me how to do silly javascript things

 Thanks to all the people who created the documentation for all the above technologies.